 As we showed with the shower unit example, FRP composites are water-resistant.
 This makes them very attractive for many industries.
 Rain, snow, sleet, and large bodies of water don’t stand a chance against fiberglass profiles.

-Because pultruded poles are so lightweight, they can be transported to a job site at a more affordable rate.
+Because pultruded poles are so lightweight, they can be transported to a job site at a lower cost.
 They can also be cut into manageable pieces to make the installation process a breeze.
-Holes can be pre-drilled as well to help with assembly.
+Holes can also be pre-drilled to help with assembly.
 Finally, these poles can stand for decades without succumbing to the elements.
 Water will not damage a FRP composite pole.

 Durability